andrewmahoneyf/Climate-Report/README.md

    longitude.
 Longitude is degree east (Western hemisphere has longitude > 180), Latitude degree north.
 Temperature is the monthly mean (deg C), precipitation is the monthly sum (cm).
 The records for sea surface are there but the values are missing.
-There are also missing values on land.
+There are also some missing values on land.

 1. In order to facilitate testing, I have included a small test file